Actor Gufi Paintal of 'Mahabharat' fame dies at 79 | Entertainment

 Actor Nimrat Kaur remembered the actor as ''the indelible Shakuni Mama from our childhood days''. ''…such stellar contribution to the Indian cinematic landscape.
 Prayers and strength to the family.
 Rest in peace Gufi Paintal ji,'' she tweeted.

-''Dahaad'' star Gulshan Devaiah shared Gufi Paintal's photo on Twitter and tweeted his condolences.
+''Dahaad'' star Gulshan Devaiah shared Gufi Paintal's photo on Twitter to condole the actor's death.

 ''Sarabjeet Singh 'Gufi' Paintal.
 4th October 1944-5 June 2023 #Shradhanjali,'' Devaiah wrote in the caption.